nadiamariduena/creativ-img.distortion2/README.md

     if (container.current && !curtains.container) {
       // we will dispatch an action to the reducer

+      // Here we are setting the container to the curtains.
-      //here you are grabing the el from the library and assign to it curtains.setContainer(container.current);
+      //So grabing the el from the library and assign to it curtains.setContainer(container.current);
       //
       //